 The User shall comply with Title IX regulations.

-User agrees to maintain, in full force and effect, at User’s expense, the following insurance coverages from an admitted carrier in the State of California with a Best Rating of A-VII or higher: (i) Commercial General Liability insurance naming the Santa Clarita Community College District and the District’s Board of Trustees as an Additional Insured, with limits of not less than One Million Dollars ($1,000,000) including bodily injury, broad form property damage and blanket contractual liability, written on an “occurrence” basis; (ii) Employer’s Liability with limits of not less than One Million Dollars ($1,000,000) per occurrence; (iii) Workers’ Compensation insurance as required by statutory insurance requirement of the State of California covering all User personnel on the District’s premises during the term of the Facility Use whether said personnel are employed by the User or supplied by persons or entities other than the district, and (iv) automobile liability covering all owned, non-owned and hired vehicles with combined single limit for bodily injury and/or property damage of not less than One Million Dollars ($1,000,000).
+User agrees to maintain, in full force and effect, at User’s expense, the following insurance coverage from an admitted carrier in the State of California with a Best Rating of A-VII or higher: (i) Commercial General Liability insurance with limits of not less than One Million Dollars ($1,000,000) per occurrence including bodily injury, broad form property damage and blanket contractual liability, written on an "occurrence" form; (ii) Professional Liability Insurance with limits of not less than One Million Dollars ($1,000,000); (iii) Employer's Liability Insurance with limits of not less than One Million Dollars ($1,000,000) per occurrence; (iv) Workers' Compensation insurance as required by statutory insurance requirement of the State of California; and (v) Automobile Liability covering all owned, non-owned and hired vehicles with combined single limit for bodily injury and/or property damage of not less than One Million Dollars ($1,000,000).

-User shall deliver Certificate(s) of Insurance along with a copy of the Additional Insured Enforcement at least 48 hours in advance of the facility use or the facility permit will automatically be canceled.
+User shall deliver Certificate(s) of Insurance, along with a copy of the Additional Insured Endorsement(s) which shall be subject to the District's approval for adequacy of protection, at least 48 hours in advance of the facility use or the facility permit will automatically be canceled.

 Release, Indemnification and Hold Harmless